 A particular focus is cast upon how this is expressed in rurality, cultivation, and craft - in the burning of reeds, moving of rubble, felling of trees, and etching of figures into hillsides.

-The traces in land and guiding hands passing fauna can be read both from the perspective of an observer, someone looking on from the periphery, and, more intimately – by capturing the impressions blades of grass leave on a person’s calf.
+The traces in land and guiding hands passing fauna can be read both from the perspective of an observer, someone looking on from the periphery, and, more intimately – by capturing the impressions blades of grass left on a person’s calf.

 This dancing in and out of images, asks us to consider the constant hum of the working with and into landscapes, in equal measure, from a circle left behind after a paddling pool’s summertime stint in the back garden to a grand chalky figure imprinted into a rolling green hillside.